matthew-gordon/trackHub2.0/README.md

 1. What am I building?
 A project manager for web developers.
 A place where I can create projects to share with collaborators, or manage by myself.
 2. Who am I building it for?
 I am building it for myself, also for the web developmwnt community.
 Managing a project with a central location for tasks, assets, and planning.
 This will help project workflow and time management.
 3. What features do we need to have?
+	- Projects
+		- Create / Edit/ Destroy
+		- Info roadmap wizard (Gather basic project information for skeleton)
+		- Collaboration
+			- Communication
+				- Comments
+		- Tasks
+			- Priority level
+			- Task type
+		- Wireframes
+			- Create / Edit / Destroy
+			- User flow
+			- Low fidelity
+			- Mid fidelity
+		- Modeling data
+	- Users
+		- Project manager
+		- Collaborators

 ## User Stories

 - As a user, I want to be able to create empty project so that I can work on the specific project.
 - As a user, I want to be able to edit and delete projects so that I can manage the project easily.
+- As a user, I want to be able to invite collaborators to my project.
+- As a user, I want to be able to leave comments for collaborators.
+- As a collaborator, I want to be able to leave messages/comments for the project manager.
 - As a user, I want to be able to create tasks inside of the project so that I can track work to be done, and stay organized.
 - As a user, I want to be able to assign the type of task, and priority level.
 - As a user, I want to have a project wizard so that I can build a roadmap for the project.
 - As a user, I want to have the ability to create/read/update/delete userflow wireframes so that I can plan the users experience through the app.
-- As a user, I want to be able to create/read/update/delete low fidelity wireframes so that I can develop ideas for the project layout
+- As a user, I want to be able to create/read/update/delete low fidelity wireframes so that I can develop the project layout
 - As a user, I want to be able to create/read/update/delete mid fidelity wireframes so that I can model the projects actual layout
 - As a user, I want to be able to model my projects necessary data.